 Hall Meetings – The Department of Public Safety attends residence hall meetings in order to communicate safety and security information to the resident students.

-Identification (ID) Center – The ID Center, located in Frontier Hall, issues all Point Park University identification cards.
+Identification (ID) Center – The ID Center, located in Thayer Hall, issues all Point Park University identification cards.
 Students, faculty and staff are required to carry a University identification card at all times and present it upon request to University officials.
 The card must also be presented to check out books from the library, to gain admittance to athletic events and residence halls, and for participation in various student events.

 Lock-out Services - Lockout services are provided university-wide 24 hours a day, 7 days a week.
 If you are locked out please call our Dispatch Center at 412-392-3960.
 A uniformed police officer will be dispatched to your location to provide this service.